AvaloniaUI/Avalonia/readme.md

 ## Documentation

 As mentioned above, Perspex is still in alpha and as such there's not much documentation yet.
-You can take a look at the [alpha release announcement](http://grokys.github.io/perspex/perspex-alpha/) for an overview of how to get started but probably the best thing to do for now is to already know a little bit about WPF/Silverlight/UWP/XAML and ask questions in our [Gitter room](https://gitter.im/grokys/Perspex).
+You can take a look at the [getting started page](docs/gettingstarted.md) for an overview of how to get started but probably the best thing to do for now is to already know a little bit about WPF/Silverlight/UWP/XAML and ask questions in our [Gitter room](https://gitter.im/grokys/Perspex).